-(I know washing is misspelled but that is the way you say it in the south)
+(I know washing is misspelled but that is the way you say it in some parts of the south)

 Never thought of a “warsher” in this light before…what a blessing!